AAFC-BICoE/rpmout/README.md

 My use is to produce a list of bioinformatics applications installed as RPMS on a Rocks cluster http://en.wikipedia.org/wiki/Rocks_Cluster_Distribution

 For example: users want to know what is installed in the bioinformatics install dir /opt/bioinformatics, and 'rpmout' generates (by default) an HTML fragment made up of a list of rpms and their useful attributes.
-This fragment is meant to be embedded into a static HTML page that wrapes it with the appropriate local style, titles it, etc.
+This fragment is meant to be embedded into a static HTML page that wraps it with the appropriate local style, titles it, etc.

 ###Usage###
      rpmout <args> <rootDir0>...<rootDirN>